AlignTok: Aligning Visual Foundation Encoders to Tokenizers for Diffusion Models: Introduction

 We implement this idea through a three-stage alignment procedure.
 First, we freeze the pretrained encoder and train a lightweight adapter and decoder with reconstruction loss, establishing a semantically grounded latent space.
 Second, we jointly optimize all components with an additional semantic preservation loss, enabling the encoder to capture fine-grained perceptual details essential for both reconstruction and generation, while maintaining its underlying semantic structure.
 Finally, we fine-tune only the decoder to enhance reconstruction fidelity while keeping the latent space fixed.
 This progressive alignment preserves a semantically rich, diffusion-friendly latent space that also retains the details necessary for accurate reconstruction and high-quality generation.

 We demonstrate the effectiveness of our method on both the ImageNet 256$\times$256 dataset~\citep{deng2009imagenet} and the LAION dataset~\citep{schuhmann2022laion} by training diffusion models using our continuous tokenizers.
 On ImageNet, our semantic tokenizer accelerates the convergence of diffusion models and improves generation quality over previous methods, both with and without classifier-free guidance (CFG), as well as in unconditional generation settings.
-To further validate scalability, we train a 2B-parameter text-to-image diffusion model on LAION and show that it converges significantly faster than the FLUX VAE~\citep{flux2024}.
+To further validate scalability, we train text-to-image diffusion models on LAION and show that they converge significantly faster than the FLUX VAE~\citep{flux2024} and VA-VAE~\citep{yao2025vavae}.
 We conjecture that these benefits arise from a well-grounded semantic latent space, which provides a more structured representation.

 In summary, we propose a new paradigm for training visual tokenizers by aligning pretrained visual encoders.
 Our approach is simple, scalable, and effective, and we believe it can open new directions in tokenizer design while inspiring future research in generative modeling.